 Short Answer

-Both the model and the market expect Carolina and Colorado to play in the 2026 Stanley Cup®, with no compelling evidence of mispricing.
+Both the model and the market expect Carolina and Vegas to play in the 2026 Stanley Cup®, with no compelling evidence of mispricing.

 1. Executive Verdict